Lingerie Football Player Kristen Strout Bares Her Booty In Black Thong Bikini & Heels

-Kristen Strout is one of the hottest women on social media, and she’s been heating up the social media platform with her racy posts.
-However, her more than 800,000 followers don’t seem to mind when she shows some skin.
+Kristen Strout is one of the hottest women on social media, and she’s been heating up Instagram with her racy posts.
+However, her 800,000-plus followers don’t seem to mind when she shows some skin.

-On Wednesday, Kristen stunned her fans yet again with a brand new bikini shot that flaunted all of her enviable curves.
-Strout showcased her long, lean legs, toned arms, tiny waist, and curvy booty in a skimpy little black thong bikini.
+On Wednesday, Kristen stunned her fans with a brand new bikini shot, which flaunted all of her enviable curves.
+The Instagram model showcased her lean legs, toned arms, tiny waist, and curvy booty.
+She sported a skimpy black-thong bikini.

-Kristen’s gorgeous face can’t be seen in the snap as she has her back turned to the camera, but her back tattoos are on full display.
-In the caption of the snap, Strout reveals what her spine tattoo says, which is a message about living out your dreams.
-Tattoos on her arm, lower back, between her shoulder blades and on her booty are also visible in the photo.
+Kristen’s gorgeous face can’t be seen in the snap, as she has her back turned to the camera.
+However, her back tattoos are on full display.
+In the caption of the post, Kristen reveals what her spine tattoo says, which is a message about living out your dreams.
+The tattoos on her arm, lower back, between her shoulder blades, and on her booty are also visible in the photo.

-Kristen’s long, dark brown hair is styled in straight strands and worn down for the photo.
-However, she pulls her mane off her back with her hands so that she can showcase her ink for her fans, which they loved.
+Kristen’s long, dark brown hair is styled in straight strands, which she is wearing down for the photo.
+Holding up her hair up to show off her back to the camera, Kristen openly flaunts her detailed tattoos for her fans.

-The post earned over 5,500 likes and nearly 200 comments in the first two hours after it was shared.
-Fans also took to the comments section to gush over Kristen.
+Within the first two hours of being shared, the post earned more than 5,500 likes and nearly 200 comments.
+Fans took to the comments section to gush over Kristen’s incredible body and looks.

-“So beautiful,” one fan stated.
+“So beautiful,” one fan commented.

 “Wooow looks amazing,” another Instagram user wrote.